lwa-project/session_schedules/README.md

 Other Contents
 --------------
 `docs`
-  Directory containing on-line documentation for sessionGUI.py
+  Directory containing on-line documentation for sessionGUI.py and swarmGUI.py

 `examples`
   Directory containing example SDFs from MCS.

 `icons`
-  Directory containing icons used by sessionGUI.py
+  Directory containing icons used by sessionGUI.py and swarmGUI.py